NickT5/api-todos-laravel/README.md

 ```

 ## Interact with the API
 You can use cURL to interact with the API.
 It's a command line tool for transfering data for various protocols.
-The tool is installed in the terminal by default.
+The tool is installed in the command prompt/terminal by default.
 A more convenient way to interact/test the API is [Postman](https://www.getpostman.com/) which you need to download, install and register for.

 - Demo: HTTP GET request to /api/tasks with Postman returns all tasks in json format.